chika-ghifttie/LITA_Data-Analysis_Class_Documentation/README.md

           ### Data Analysis
           ---
-          This section provides a collection of some basic code,queries and even DAX expressions used in this analysis;
+          This section provides a collection of some basic code, queries and even DAX expressions used in this analysis;

           ```SSQL
-          SELECT Location, Salary FROM
+          SELECT Location, Salary
-          Staff GROUP BY Location
+          FROM Staff
+          ORDER BY Salary DESC;
           ```

           ### Data Visualization
           ---
           ![Bar Chart 1](https://github.com/user-attachments/assets/e4cc6029-83df-4032-8d53-143b492e3529)